It's an appealing income play to consider Sweetgreen Inc. (SG) - The Dwinnex

 Earnings Estimates

-The company has 8 analysts who recommend its stock at the moment.
-The consensus estimate for the next quarter is $-0.36, with high estimates of $-0.35 and low estimates of $-0.39.
+Its stock is currently analyzed by 8 different market analysts.
+The consensus estimate for the next quarter is -$0.36, with high estimates of -$0.35 and low estimates of -$0.39.

 Revenue Estimates